 Looking for a K-1 related to your ownership in Cheniere Energy Partners, L.P.
 (NYSE American: CQP)?
 Click Here

-As required by UK law, Cheniere's disclosure of its UK tax strategy is available below.
+As required by UK law, Cheniere's disclosure of its UK tax strategy for the Financial Year ended 31 December 2022 is available below.

 Our Approach to Tax

 Cheniere is a Houston-based energy company primarily engaged in the production and marketing of liquefied natural gas (LNG) via terminals located along the Gulf of Mexico.
 The Company operates in accordance with the fundamental principles of honesty, loyalty, fairness and forthrightness in accordance with its established Code of Business Conduct which promotes:

 - Full, fair, accurate, timely and understandable disclosure in all reports and documents required to be filed with governmental authorities and in other public communications; and

 - Compliance with the applicable government and self-regulatory organization laws, rules and regulations.